Call the Midwife: Commissioning

+The material from Worth's memoirs were substantially adapted in the first two series of Call the Midwife.
 On 11 February 2013, Ben Stephenson, BBC Controller for Drama, announced that he had commissioned a 2013 Christmas special, and a third series of eight episodes to be broadcast in 2014.
+Heidi Thomas described how she'd received a specific blessing from Jennifer Worth to continue the series, and had enjoyed a fruitful collaboration on future plans before the author's death.
+After the departure of Jessica Raine as Jenny Lee at the end of the third series, Jennifer Worth's family stated that Call The Midwife no longer resembled Worth's stories, although her husband acknowledged its continuation would embody the "spirit" of her works.
 The fourth series aired in the US in 2015, finishing its eight-episode run on 17 May.
 A Christmas special also aired in 2015.

 A fifth series was commissioned for 2016, shortly after series four filming was completed.
 A sixth series was commissioned, which included a 2016 Christmas episode set in South Africa.
 On 23 November 2016, the BBC announced a three-year deal with Neal Street Productions, commissioning a seventh, eighth, and ninth series, each with a Christmas special.
 On 4 March 2019, the BBC announced it had commissioned two further series and Christmas specials, through to an eleventh series in 2022, moving the plot into the late-sixties.

-On 13 April 2021 – five days before series 10 was due to start broadcasting on BBC One and with the 11th series about to begin filming – the BBC announced that two more series had been commissioned, keeping the show on air until 2024.
-Series 12 and 13 will each comprise eight one-hour episodes as well as a Christmas special.In February 2023, the BBC announced it commissioned two more series of nine episodes (including Christmas Specials) moving the story into 1971, keeping the show on air until 2026.
+On 13 April 2021—five days before series 10 was due to start broadcasting on BBC One and with the 11th series about to begin filming—the BBC announced that two more series had been commissioned, keeping the show on air until 2024.
+Series 12 and 13 will each comprise eight one-hour episodes as well as a Christmas special.
+In February 2023, the BBC announced it commissioned two more series of nine episodes (including Christmas Specials) moving the story into 1971, keeping the show on air until 2026.

 Soundtrack

-For the first three series of the programme the score and the title theme used was composed by Peter Salem and since series four the music has been composed by Maurizio Malagnini.
+For the first three series of the programme, the score and the title theme used were composed by Peter Salem; since series four, the music has been composed by Maurizio Malagnini.
 The orchestral score, mainly comprising strings and piano accompanies the emotional moments of the series, with Malagnini calling it a diary of the emotions of the series, while more upbeat moments are often accompanied by music appropriate to the setting year.
 The score was performed by the London Chamber Orchestra.

-There have been two albums released with music from the series: a 2012 released Call the Midwife: The Album consisting of period appropriate songs and score tracks from the first series by Salem and a second Call the Midwife: Original Soundtrack Album released in 2018 featuring highlights from Malagnini's score from series 4-7.
+There have been two albums released with music from the series: a 2012 released Call the Midwife: The Album consisting of period appropriate songs and score tracks from the first series by Salem and a second Call the Midwife: Original Soundtrack Album released in 2018 featuring highlights from Malagnini's score from series 4–7.